MissStrong/ICS4UE_Semester_1_2018-2019/23_Activity_18_Object-Oriented_Programming/3-Lesson-Unified-Modelling-Language.md

 If a field or method is underlined, this indicates that it is `static`.

 If a method is in italics, this indicates that it is an abstract method.

+Methods are followed by a colon and the return type.
+Parameter names are included, followed by a colon and their type.

+Constructors are not followed by a colon and return type (since there isn't one, not evern `void`).

 Here is an example.